-Example: Norman is the NCP to Thomas, his nine-year-old son.
+EXAMPLE: Norman is the NCP of Thomas, his nine-year-old son.
 Thomas lives with his mother, Mary.
 Mary is in a CSJ.
-Norman has a Child Support order that requires him to pay the court ordered support for Thomas every other month.
-Although Norman typically is a few months late in making his Child Support payments, he is cooperating with the CSA and he also meets all other W-2 financial and non-financial requirements, except that he is not a custodial parent.
+Norman has a Child Support order that requires him to pay the monthly court-ordered support for Thomas.
+Although Norman typically is a few months late in making his Child Support payments, he is cooperating with the CSA and he meets all other W-2 financial and non-financial requirements, except that he is not a custodial parent.
 Norman would be eligible for W-2 services for NCPs.

-7.5.1.2 W-2 Case Management Services for Noncustodial Parents
+7.5.1.2 W-2 Case Management Services for Noncustodial Parents (CMN)

-The W-2 agency may provide the following case management services to individuals in a Noncustodial Parent placement (CMN):
+The W-2 agency may provide the following case management services to individuals in a CMN placement: